Ordinary Time: May 24th

 Today the Church in Australia celebrates the Solemnity of Mary Help of Christians.
 Mary Help of Christians was adopted as patron of the new Church of Australia in 1844, at a significant time in their history.
 British settlement was just over fifty years old, the transportation of convicts was coming to an end, and the first elections in Australian history had been held in 1843.
 Issues of land, immigration and education had begun to surface and the Church was involved in these social problems.
 The Holy See confirmed the patronage in 1852.The Canadian Church honors Bl.
 Louis-Zephirin Moreau today.
 He is the founder of the communities of the Sisters of Saint Joseph and the Sisters of Sainte Marthe.
 He also participated in the founding of numerous other institutions and pious works.
 He died on May 24, 1901.

 By issuing the Decree on the celebration of the feast of Mary, Mother of the Church, Pope Francis wishes to promote this devotion in order to “encourage the growth of the maternal sense of the Church in the pastors, religious and faithful, as well as a growth of genuine Marian piety”.

 Mary Help of Christians

 As Mother of God's children, Mary has responded by helping Christians throughout the ages.
 She has done this by coming to the aid of individuals, families, towns, kingdoms and nations.

-- Make a virtual visit to the chapel of Our Lady, Help of Christians at the Basilica of the National Shrine of the Immaculate Conception.
+- Make a virtual visit to the Basilica of Our Lady, Help of Christians in Hubertus, Wisconsin.

 - Read more about Our Lady, Help of Christians.